Zitzeronion/Swalbe.jl/docs/src/index.md

 A lattice Boltzmann framework to solve thin liquid film problems.

-## Thin film simulations using lattice Boltzmann :rainbow: :ocean:
+## Thin film simulations using lattice Boltzmann

 Why is a thin film solver called **Swalbe.jl** you may ask?